 Early fall is a great time to tackle outdoor projects.
 The sun is still shining, the temperatures are comfortable, and you can enjoy being outdoors.
 Here are some projects that are perfect for this time of year.

 Plant cool-season veggies & flowers

-Late summer and early fall are great times to plant vegetables that prefer cooler temps, like kale, lettuce and spinach.
-The vegetables vary depending on your region, so check with your local extension service.
+Late summer and early fall are great times to grow vegetables that prefer cooler temps, like kale, lettuce, and spinach.
+The vegetables' planting times vary depending on your region, so check with your local extension service.

 Is your vegetable garden done for the season?
 Give it a good cleanup now so it's ready to go in spring.